 Oral Breeze is a veteran owned and operated company.
-They specialise in products that attach to faucets, rather than ones that require electricity.
+They specialize in products that attach to faucets, rather than ones that require electricity.

 Attaching to a tap seems like a great idea, but do these flossers really work as effectively as their more common competitors?
 We’ll find out in this review.